bath-reinforcement-learning-lab/Resources/machine-setup/README.md

 docker image prune
 ```

-First, let's check that you can run the container and have GPU access inside.
+Regardless of whether you executed the previous code block or not, let's check that you can run the container and have GPU access inside.
 ```bash
 # Make sure you are in the directory with the Dockerfile
 # Build the docker image